Prof Geoff Stevens is a Laureate Professor in the Department of Chemical and Biomolecular Engineering at The University of Melbourne.

 Prof Stevens leads an internationally recognised separations group, is a Project Leader in the CRC for greenhouse gas remediation (CO2CRC).
-He is Secretary General of the International Solvent Extraction Committee and is on the editorial boards for 'Solvent Extraction and Ion Exchange', 'Hydrometallurgy', 'Chinese journal of Chemical Engineering' and the 'Chem Eng Journal'.
+He was Secretary General of the International Solvent Extraction Committee (1996-2016) and is on the editorial boards for 'Solvent Extraction and Ion Exchange' (1999-2016), 'Hydrometallurgy' (1994-2016), 'Chinese journal of Chemical Engineering' and the 'Chem Eng Journal'.

 Research interests are in the areas of separation processes, particularly solvent extraction, interfacial phenomena and emulsion stability.
 The research is primarily in the hydrometallurgical field but also covers aspects of food, pharmaceutical processing and environmental or waste water processing.